Responsibility-aware Strategic Reasoning in Probabilistic Multi-Agent Systems: Parametric Model of Stochastic Game

-Clearly, we have that $\pi_1 \sim_{\{A_1\}} \pi_2$. \end{example} \begin{definition}[Causal Active Responsibility (CAR) \cite{ParkerGL23}] Given $\MMM$, we say $i$ bears CAR for outcome $\omega$ \footnote{specified by a \rpatl~formula.} in joint plan $\pi$ at state $s$, if $\omega$ holds for all possible histories consistent with $\PLAN{s}{\pi}{\langle \{i\} \rangle}$ while violated in some histories consistent with $\PLAN{s}{\MMM}{\langle \AG \rangle}$. \end{definition} Intuitively, agent $i$ takes CAR for the occurrence of the outcome $\omega$ in $\pi$ starting at $s_0$ if keeping $i$'s actions fixed the other agents could not avoid the outcome by choosing different actions. \begin{definition}[Degree of CAR] Given $\MMM$, the degree of the responsibility of $i$ bearing CAR for outcome $\omega$ under joint plan $\pi$ at state $s$ is defined as the ratio of the probability of behaviours following $\PLAN{s}{\pi}{\langle \{i\} \rangle}$ and leading to $\omega$, relative to that of all possible behaviours leading to $\omega$, if the occurrence of $\omega$ is avoidable (\ie there exists some behaviours following $\pi$ and not leading to $\omega$); and 0 otherwise. \end{definition} \begin{definition}[Causal Passive Responsibility (CPR) \cite{ParkerGL23}] Given $\MMM$, we say $i$ bears CPR for outcome $\omega$ in joint plan $\pi$ at state $s$, if $\omega$ holds for all possible behaviours consistent with $\pi$, while is violated in some behaviours consistent with $\PLAN{s}{\pi}{\langle \AG \setminus \{i\}\rangle}$. \end{definition} Intuitively, an agent $i$ takes CPR for the occurrence of outcome $\omega$ in $\pi$ starting at $s$ if keeping all other agents' actions fixed $i$ could avoid the outcome by choosing different actions. \begin{definition}[Degree of CPR] Given $\MMM$, the degree of the responsibility of $i$ bearing CPR for outcome $\omega$ under joint plan $\pi$ at state $s$ is defined as the ratio of the probability of the behaviours following $\PLAN{s}{\pi}{\langle \AG \setminus \{i\} \rangle}$ and not leading to $\omega$ relative to that of all possible behaviours violating $\omega$ if the occurrence of $\omega$ following $\pi$ is achievable; and 0 otherwise. \end{definition}
+Clearly, we have that $\pi_1 \sim_{\{A_1\}} \pi_2$. \end{example} \begin{definition}[Causal Active Responsibility (CAR) \cite{ParkerGL23}] Given a PSMAS $\MMM$, we say $i$ bears CAR for outcome\footnote{Outcome is specified in \rpatl formula, presented in the next section.} $\varphi$ in joint plan $\pi$ at state $s$, if $\varphi$ holds for all possible histories consistent with $\PLAN{s}{\pi}{\langle \{i\} \rangle}$ while violated in some histories consistent with $\PLAN{s}{\pi}{\langle \AG \rangle}$. \end{definition} Intuitively, $i$ takes CAR for the occurrence of the outcome $\varphi$ in $\pi$ starting at $s$ if keeping $i$'s actions fixed the other agents could not avoid the outcome by choosing different actions.
+Note that multiple agents can individually have CAR. \begin{definition}[Degree of CAR] Given $\MMM$, the degree of the responsibility of $i \in \AG$ bearing CAR for outcome $\varphi$ under joint plan $\pi$ at state $s$ is defined as the ratio of the probability of behaviours following $\PLAN{s}{\pi}{\langle \{i\} \rangle}$ and leading to $\omega$, relative to that of all possible behaviours leading to $\varphi$, if the occurrence of $\varphi$ is avoidable (\ie there exists some behaviours following $\pi$ and not leading to $\varphi$); and 0 otherwise. \end{definition} \begin{definition}[Causal Passive Responsibility (CPR) \cite{ParkerGL23}] Given $\MMM$, we say $i \in \AG$ bears CPR for outcome $\varphi$ in joint plan $\pi$ at state $s$, if $\varphi$ holds for all possible behaviours consistent with $\pi$, while is violated in some behaviours consistent with $\PLAN{s}{\pi}{\langle \AG \setminus \{i\}\rangle}$. \end{definition} Intuitively, agent $i$ takes CPR for the occurrence of outcome $\varphi$ in $\pi$ starting at $s$ if keeping all other agents' actions fixed $i$ could avoid the outcome by choosing different actions. \begin{definition}[Degree of CPR] Given $\MMM$, the degree of the responsibility of $i$ bearing CPR for outcome $\varphi$ under joint plan $\pi$ at state $s$ is defined as the ratio of the probability of the behaviours following $\PLAN{s}{\pi}{\langle \AG \setminus \{i\} \rangle}$ and not leading to $\varphi$ relative to that of all possible behaviours violating $\varphi$ if the occurrence of $\varphi$ following $\pi$ is achievable; and 0 otherwise. \end{definition}